 Injuries from chemical exposure, fires, and explosions, while headline-grabbing, are not the only source of industrial worker harm.
 The physical nature of jobs in the petrochemical and offshore drilling industries exposes workers to common workplace incidents such as:

-Injured Louisiana workers, depending on where they actually perform the bulk of their work duties, should quality for compensation through one of the following:
+Injured Louisiana workers, depending on where they actually perform the bulk of their work duties, should qualify for compensation through one of the following:

 Workers who are considered “seamen” can seek benefits through the Jones Act.
 Non-seamen maritime workers (such as offshore oil and gas workers) are eligible for benefits through the LHWCA (learn more about the distinction between different types of maritime workers here).
 Workers who do not fall into one of these categories may obtain compensation through the Louisiana workers’ compensation program.

 Petrochemical workers present an interesting case because their place of work is often along a waterway.
 On a single 10-mile stretch of the Mississippi River (a “navigable waterway”) in southern Louisiana, there are 12 petrochemical plants.
 If a worker’s duties regularly involve loading and unloading materials in a dock area, for example, the case could be made that a worker qualifies for LHWCA benefits, which typically are more generous than regular state workers’ compensation benefits.

 Bart Bernard Injury Lawyers will closely evaluate your work duties in order to determine the most effective means of seeking money for your losses.
 In some cases, it is possible to file a lawsuit against a 3rd party (other than your employer) seeking additional compensation.

 If you have been hurt or lost a loved one in an industrial accident, you may have the right to pursue significant compensation for your losses.
 Many industrial accidents are found to be a direct result of management’s failure to correct maintenance issues and violations of industry regulations.
 The U.S. Chemical Safety Board, the Occupational Safety and Health Administration (OSHA), the National Transportation Safety Board and other agencies created these regulations in order to protect workers.
 It is the employer’s duty to see that they are closely followed.